Becoming an HVAC Engineer: Degree & Career Requirements

 • Problem-solving

-The BLS advises that those who are proficient in the latest technology typically have the best job prospects.
+The BLS advises that those proficient in the latest technology typically have the best job prospects.

 Please note that the following is only one path to becoming an HVAC engineer, and includes information about how to become licensed in mechanical engineering.